What to Do When You Can’t Afford Home Repairs and Need Help

 If the damage to your home is the result of bad weather or an unfortunate accident, sometimes the repair can be paid by making a claim using your homeowners insurance.

-Typically after a claim is submitted, a claim adjuster will assess the damage and determine what your policy covers.
+Typically after a claim is submitted, a claims adjuster will assess the damage and determine what your policy covers.
 It’s important to check the policy carefully because there is usually a deductible that needs to be paid prior to receiving the rest of the money from your insurance company.
 Also, specific exclusions may prevent you from submitting a claim.

 8. Apply for disaster relief money

-When natural disasters unexpectedly strike your home, the cost of repairs can exceed your homeowner’s insurance policy.
+When natural disasters unexpectedly strike your home, the cost of repairs can exceed your homeowners insurance policy.
 That’s when applying for disaster relief money can help.
 Often, organizations will step into areas affected by severe weather such as hurricanes, tornadoes, and flooding when they are declared an official emergency by the president of the United States.

 The application process for the Federal Emergency Management Agency (FEMA) involves calling or visiting online to give information regarding the impact of the disaster on your home.
 Other organizations, such as the American Red Cross, may also have emergency programs available in affected communities that have experienced a disaster.